rust-lang/blog.rust-lang.org/_posts/2017-07-14-Rust-Roadmap-Update.md

 Earlier this year, we advertised
 [the "beta" release of incremental on nightly builds][icbeta].
-While the beta version sometimes achieved quite large speedups, we also found that the dependency tracking not as robust or effective as we would like.
-Therefore, we are now adopting a revised approach to incremental compilation, which we call the "red-green algorithm" (I prefer "the salsa algorithm", but that has never caught on).
-We expect to be switching over to this new system in next month or two, which should mean that we will see much better incremental performance shortly thereafter.
+While the beta version sometimes achieved quite large speedups, we also found that the dependency tracking was not as robust or effective as we would like.
+Therefore, we are now adopting a new and improved approach to incremental compilation that we expect be ready in the next month or so.
 If you're interested in helping with the transition to the new system, check out
-[the incremental compilation roadmap issue][rr4] or [the tracking issue for the red-green algorithm itself][42293]; you can also follow [this internals thread][soyouwantic], where we regularly post links to bugs that include mentoring instructions.
+[the incremental compilation roadmap issue][rr4] or [the tracking issue for the new algorithm itself][42293]; you can also follow [this internals thread][soyouwantic], where we regularly post links to bugs that include mentoring instructions.

 Looking beyond incremental compilation, we've also been taking steps to optimize compilation time in other ways.
 Probably the most